-12. Provisioning Requirements
+A. Provisioning Requirements

-- (1) A RRB shall make provisions of 0.25% in respect of direct advances to agricultural and SME sectors in the standard category and 1.00% in respect of advances to the CRE Sector classified as 'standard asset'. - (2) In respect of all other loans and advances in the standard category, provisions of 0.40% of the funded outstanding on a portfolio basis shall be made. - (3) .
-A general provision of 10% of total outstanding shall be made in respect of all other loans and advances in the sub-standard category.
-While arriving at the provisioning requirement, value of security in any form including term deposits, NSCS, surrender value of life policies, etc. should not be deducted. - (4) The provisions in respect of doubtful assets shall be as follows: - (i) 100% of the extent to which the advance is not covered by the realisable value of the tangible security to which the RRB has a valid recourse and the realisable value is estimated on a realistic basis. - (ii) If Over and above Sl.
-No. (i) above, depending upon the period for which the asset has remained doubtful, 20% - 50% of the secured portion (i.e., estimated realisable value of the outstandings) on the following basis:
+54. A bank shall make provisions of 0.25 per cent in respect of direct advances to agricultural and SME sectors in the standard category and 1.00 per cent in respect of advances to the Commercial Real Estate (CRE) Sector classified as 'standard asset'.
+55. In respect of all other loans and advances in the standard category, provisions of 0.40 per cent of the funded outstanding on a portfolio basis shall be made.
+56. A general provision of 10 per cent of total outstanding shall be made in respect of all other loans and advances in the sub-standard category.
+While arriving at the provisioning requirement, value of security in any form including term deposits, NSCs, surrender value of life policies, etc. should not be deducted.
+57. The provisions in respect of doubtful assets shall be as follows: - (1) 100 per cent of the extent to which the advance is not covered by the realisable value of the tangible security to which the bank has a valid recourse and the realisable value is estimated on a realistic basis. - (2) If over and above Sl.
+No. (1) above, depending upon the period for which the asset has remained doubtful, 20 per cent - 50 per cent of the secured portion (i.e., estimated realisable value of the outstandings) on the following basis:

-Period for which the advance has been considered as doubtful Provision requirements
+Period for which the advance has been considered as doubtful Provision requirements (in per cent)

-Up to one year 20%
+Up to one year 20

-One to three years 30%
+One to three years 30

-More than three years 100%
+More than three years 100

-Illustration:
+Illustration I: